 As you roll out the dough, use a metal spatula to check if the dough is sticking to the surface below.
 Add a few sprinkles of flour if necessary to keep the dough from sticking.
 Place on a 9-inch pyrex pie dish.
 Press down to line the pie dish with the dough.

-6 Roll out second disk of dough, as before.
+6 Roll out top crust, top the pie, crimp edges: Roll out second disk of dough, as before.
 Gently place on top of the apples in the pie.
 Pinch top and bottom of dough rounds firmly together.
 Trim excess dough with kitchen shears, leaving a 3/4 inch overhang.
 Fold dough under itself so that the edge of the fold is flush with the edge of the pan.
 Flute edges using thumb and forefinger or press with a fork.